brimfile

 data = f.create_data_group(PSD, freq_GHz, (dz, dy, dx), name='my_data_group')

-Alternatively you can use brimfile.file.File.create_data_group_raw, which let you directly assign the correspondence
+Alternatively you can use brimfile.file.File.create_data_group_sparse for sparse data, which lets you directly assign the correspondence

-between the spatial positions and the spectra trhough the scanning dictionary.
+between the spatial positions and the spectra through the scanning dictionary.

 Once you have an istance of brimfile.data.Data, you can get the spectrum corresponding to a pixel in the image